 A Maine Non-Compete Agreement is typically used to prevent the employer’s confidential information from being shared with a competitor by current and former employees.

 In some situations, a Maine non-compete agreement might limit where someone can work during and after leaving the company.

-Yes, a non-compete agreement is legally enforceable in Maine, but it has to have a legitimate business interest.
+Yes, a non-compete agreement is legally enforceable in Maine, but it has to have a legitimate business interest as per § 599-A(2).
 A non-compete agreement cannot be used vindictively to make life unduly harsh or restrictive for an employee after leaving the company.
 If you plan on using a non-compete agreement to protect your business in Maine, you must understand what can and cannot be protected.

 In general, any information deemed vital to the interests of the business can be protected by a non-compete agreement.